-20. The Bar Council believes that the above analysis should apply a fortiori in the event that you seek to recover unpaid fees from a public access client given than instead of suing the lay client's agent, you will be suing the lay client directly.
-This analysis is expected to apply equally when you seek to recover fees directly from a non-public access client, such as under the Combar/CoLLS standard terms 'Basis C': i.e. in cases in which, even though there is a professional client, it is the lay client who is personally and directly liable for your fees.

-21. You may wish to consider inserting terms in your contracts with public access clients that specifically state that

-- (a) Fee notes may be disclosed to a debt recovery agency to the extent necessary in order to recover unpaid fees; and - (b) Privileged documents can be referred to, disclosed and adduced as evidence in court or in an arbitration by the barrister or the public access client in the event of litigation or a dispute between them, insofar as may be necessary for the barrister to protect or defend his/her interests.

-22. You should also consider providing to your public access clients a note or other explanatory material that explains that the above is in light of the general law that where there is litigation between a lawyer and client there is an implied waiver of privilege.

-23. In the event that the matter proceeds to litigation, there should be consideration of whether the hearing should be held in private pursuant to CPR 39.2(3)(c), particularly if the fact of your being instructed was confidential.
+- 20. The Bar Council believes that the above analysis should apply a fortiori in the event that you seek to recover unpaid fees from a public access client given that instead of suing the lay client's agent, you will be suing the lay client directly.
+This analysis is expected to apply equally when you seek to recover fees directly from a non-public access client, such as under the Combar/CoLLS standard terms 'Basis C': i.e. in cases in which, even though there is a professional client, it is the lay client who is personally and directly liable for your fees. - 21.
+As noted above, rC15.5 permits disclosure of information which would otherwise be regarded as confidential if your client gives informed consent to the disclosure.
+You may wish to consider inserting terms in your contracts with public access clients that specifically state that - (a) Fee notes may be disclosed to a debt recovery agency to the extent necessary in order to recover unpaid fees; and - (b) Privileged documents can be referred to, disclosed and adduced as evidence in court or in an arbitration by the barrister or the public access client in the event of litigation or a dispute between them, insofar as may be necessary for the barrister to promote or defend his/her interests. - 22.
+You should also consider providing to your public access clients a note or other explanatory material that explains that the above is in light of the general law that where there is litigation between a lawyer and client there is an implied waiver of privilege. - 23.
+In the event that the matter proceeds to litigation, there should be consideration of whether the hearing should be held in private pursuant to CPR 39.2(3)(c), particularly if the fact of your being instructed was confidential.